The Babylonian Marriage Market: Women's movement

 Edwin Long is thought to have conceived the painting in direct response to creation of the new laws centred around women's ownership and the ongoing women's suffrage movement.
 The Married Women's Property Act 1870 gave women the right to retain property even once they were married.
 This was regarded as significant as prior to the law property of a married woman would be immediately given to the husband.
-Holloway College notes that while this law was a significant improvement from the previous one, many women remained uncontested and demanded greater reform.
+Holloway College notes that while this law was a significant improvement from the previous one, many women remained uncontented and demanded greater reform.

 Audience exposure to Assyrian/Babylonian artefacts and artwork

 Bohrer, a leading Art Historian and Archaeologist notes that The Babylonian Marriage Market was ground-breaking in Long's use of Western painting tradition and Eastern myth.
 The English artistic audience of the time had been exposed to Babylonian / Assyrian subject matter on a range of earlier occasions.